-We envision the Virginia Racing Commission (VRC) to be a model that other racing commissions will aspire to follow, with a reputation for excellence and integrity.
+We envision the Virginia Racing Commission (VRC) to be a model that other racing commissions aspire to, with a reputation for excellence and integrity.
 Participants will find our processing systems to be the most efficient and innovative in the industry.
 Regulations will be easily understood and applied to give horseracing and wagering the highest standard of integrity and fairness.